markusstoller/cbm-parser/README.md

 - 7z parsing currently uses a placeholder password ("pass") to open archives; adjust if needed
 - Filename decoding relies on PETSCII handling in the codebase
 - Error handling is intentionally lightweight; failures are logged and processing continues
-- The crate name in Cargo.toml is "untitled" while the project is referred to as cbm-parser; you may want to align the package name

 Contributing